Why is Modularity so Important?

 This process results in a massive decrease in Developer complexity: i.e. 928 to 9 × 1.
 However, as the traditional runtime has no automatic assemble/orchestration capabilities, the runtime complexity exposed to Operations explodes from the single running monolith (Complexity 1) to having to configure a number of inter-related microservices (Complexity 93.11 = 928).
 Without appropriate runtime automation, this, therefore, becomes an Operational nightmare.

 To realize the significant benefits created by Modularity, the release toolchain and runtime platform must be capable of automatically Orchestrating and Assembling the required runtime Composite System from the available Modules.
-This shields Operations for the structural details of the composite system and presents them with a single simple entity to manage.
+This shields Operations from the structural details of the composite system and presents them with a single simple entity to manage.

 Once achieved, we have now reached the point where: